Messianic Age: Judaism

 There is a kabbalistic tradition that maintains that each of the seven days of the week, which are based upon the seven days of creation, correspond to the seven millennia of creation.
 The tradition teaches that the seventh day of the week, the Sabbath day of rest, corresponds to the seventh millennium, the age of universal 'rest' - the Messianic Era.
 The seventh millennium perforce begins with the year 6000, and is the latest time the Messiah can come.
 Supporting and elaborating on this theme are numerous early and late Jewish scholars, including Rabbeinu Bachya, Abraham ibn Ezra, the Ramban, Isaac Abrabanel, the Ramchal, the Vilna Gaon, Aryeh Kaplan, and the Lubavitcher Rebbe.

+Contemporary Hasidic perspectives

+In contemporary Hasidic perspectives, particularly within Chabad thought, the concept of the Messianic Age is intimately tied to the doctrine of Dira Batachtonim —the idea that the divine purpose of creation is the establishment of a dwelling place for God within the material world.
+The Lubavitcher Rebbe, Rabbi Menachem Mendel Schneerson, emphasized that the world was on the threshold of redemption, and that human initiative through acts of goodness and mitzvot could directly precipitate the Messianic era.
+This approach placed a greater emphasis on human agency in bringing about redemption, contrasting with earlier Jewish traditions that, while acknowledging that human merit could hasten the Messiah’s arrival, ultimately regarded its timing as determined by divine will.

-In Chabad Hasidic Judaism, the event that marked a start of the building of the messianic era was destruction of the 2nd Temple by the Romans in 70 CE and by subsequent times of the exile.
+The event that marked the start of the building of the messianic era was destruction of the 2nd Temple by the Romans in 70 CE and by subsequent times of the exile.
 They last until today.
 According to Yehuda Leib Schapiro, dean of the Yeshiva Gedola Rabbinical College of Greater Miami, what was old had to be destroyed to give room to the construction of the New Messianic Temple and to the future revelation of Ha-Shem that will surpass anything which is known until now.
 That is the meaning of the festival of Tisha B'Av.

+The Arizal teaches that the 7 Nations in Pentateuch are 10: he includes also the Kenites and “the Mixed Multitude, [they] were the "Egyptians" [and others] that accompanied the Jewish peoples on their exodus from Egypt.
+Since their motives for conversion were not pure”.
+The Arizal has “a vision” about 2 people of the Kenites.
+The peoples of Amaleck are not really identified because that of Seir is about the Hittites, i.e. Edom, “Rome”; this is not clear today because the exegesis of 70 Nations of Bible is the best in the Rabbanut-view, so it can’t be explained other.